donquixote/gitpurge/README.md

 ### Usage

 Backup the .git folder of the repository.
 Or better, backup the entire thing.
+Or even better: Clone or copy the repository somewhere else and work on the clone.

 Open a commandline in the root of the repository.

+Remove all remotes.
+But make sure you have everything you want to keep in local branches.
+This means, you might have to checkout some of the remote branches to create local follow branches.

 Assume you want to purge these files and folders (example from Drupal):
 - htdocs/sites/a.com/files